Bayesian Embeddings for Few-Shot Open World Recognition: The Non-Parametric Gaussian-Dirichlet Mixture Model

 We discuss training the encoder network in detail in the next section.
 Learning both the shared prior and the noise covariance, $\Sigma_\epsilon$, is redundant when both are parameterized with the same sparsity pattern.
 We therefore fix the class noise covariance to be the same for all classes, which we write as $\Sigma_\epsilon$ for all $n \in {1,\ldots,N}$ and treat it as a hyperparameter in training.
 In practice we fix $\Sigma_\epsilon$ to be isotropic; this assumption could be relaxed to a diagonal covariance with little increase in computational complexity.
-However, moving to a dense covariance matrix results in cubic complexity for required matrix inversions compared to linear complexity for a diagonal covariance, and so we leave further investigation of dense covariance parameterizations to future work.
+However, moving to a dense covariance matrix results in cubic complexity for required matrix inversions compared to linear complexity for a diagonal covariance, and so we leave further investigation of dense covariance parameterizations to future work (we refer the reader to \cite{harrison2021uncertainty} for further discussion).
 We found no substantial performance differences between diagonal and isotropic covariance matrices in our experiments.
+As we discuss in section \ref{sec:ft}, we perform an additional last layer fine tuning step that adapts the representation toward a more spherical covariance.